tymyrddin/purple/source/docs/distribution-networks/threat-landscape/observable-signatures/threat-signatures.md

 # Threat signatures

-Every threat leaves a mark, and the marks share a shape: a divergence between two records that ought to agree.
+Whatever the threat, its signature reduces to one shape: a divergence between two records that ought to agree.
 What the shape alone does not settle is whether a given divergence is worth anything, and that turns on two things: where the corroborating record sits, and what to make of a record that is simply not there.